-Six treatment trials involving 1906 children with clinical influenza and 450 children with influenza diagnosed on rapid near-patient influenza testing were included.
+Six treatment trials involving 1906 children with dinical influenza and 450 children with influenza diagnosed on rapid near-patient influenza testing were included.
 Of these 2356 children, 1255 had laboratory-confirmed influenza.
-Three prophylasis trials involving 863 children exposed to influenza were also included.
-In children with laboratory-confirmed influenza soletamivir neduced median duration of illness by 36 hours (26%, P < 0.001).
-One trial of oseltamivir in children with asthma who had laboratory-confirmed influenza showed only a small reduction in illness duration (10.4 hours, 8%), which was not statistically significant (P = 0.542).
-Laninamivir octanoate 20 mg reduced symptom duration by 2.8 days (6%, P < 0.001) in children with oseltamivirerissitant influenza Al/ININ Zanamivir reduced median duration of illness by 1.3 days (24%, P < 0.001).
-Oseltamivir significantly reduced acute otitis media in children aged one to five years with laboratory-confirmed influenza (risk difference (RD) < 0.14, 95% confidence interval (CI) < 0.24 to < 0.04).
-Prophylaxis with either zanamivir or oseltamivir was associated with either transmivir on seltamivir was associated with the introduction of a case into a household (RD < 0.08, 95%) CI < 0.12 to < 0.05, P < 0.001).
-The adverse event profile of zanamivir was no worse than placebo but vonting was more commonly associated with seltamivir (number needed to harm = 17, 95% CI 10 to 34).
-The adverse event profiles of laninamivir octanoate and oseltamivir were similar.
+Three prophylads trials involving 6863 children exposed to influenza were also included.
+In children with laboratory-confirmed influenza oselatmivir reduced median duration of illness by 36 hours (25%, P = 0,001).
+One trial of oseltamivir in children with asthma who had laboratory-confirmed influenza showed only a small reduction in illness duration (10.4 hours, 849), which was not statistically significant (P = 0.4591, Laninamivir ochanoate 20 mg reduced symptom duration by 2.8 days (69%, P < 0,001) in children with oselamivir-resistant influenza AHINI.

+Zanamivir reduced median duration of illness by 1.3 days (24%, P < 0.001).
+Oseltamivir significantly reduced acute otitis media in children aged one to five years with laboratory-confirmed influenza (risk difference (RD) = 0.14, P9% confidence interval (CI) = 0.24 to = 0.04).
+Prophylaxis with either zanamivir or oseltamivir was associated with an 8% absolute reduction in developing influenza after the introduction of a case into a household (RD = 0.08, 95% CI = 0.12 to = 0.06, P < 0.001).
+The adverse event profile of zanamivir was no worse than placebo but vomiting was more commonly associated with oseltamivir (number needed to harm = 17, 95% CI to 24).
+The adverse event profile of an inamivir octanoate and oseltamivir were